By J. L. Starkey

-William relocated to the Kansas City area and lived near his children until his death in 1933.
+William moved to the Kansas City area and lived near his children until his death in 1933.
 He never remarried, and he managed to stay out of the news for the rest of his life.

 Maybe he was just born with a short fuse, I reasoned.
 Maybe he had a bad temper and had a hard time trusting others.
 Was that all there was to it?

 I was tempted to close the file on William Muehleisen.
-After all, I had documented sources for his vital records and had also added several news articles and court cases to his life story.
+After all, I had documented sources for his vital records and had added several news articles and court cases to his life story.
 While his file lacked an obituary, I wondered how much I would learn from it anyway.
 Still, I had to see it.
 There was something missing from William’s story.